LeandroTheDev/media_downloader/README.md

 # 🎵 Media Downloader
-Easy download music and videos from any web source such as youtube/facebook/reddit/etc...
+A command-line tool written in Rust that easy download music and videos from any web source such as youtube/facebook/reddit/etc...

 ✨ Tested And Working on:
 - Facebook